Last edited 7 March 2010 Comments welcome ( email s.draper@psy.gla.ac.uk).

 Positive psychology

-(Other) things I've written including a recent burst of papers Some jokes or sayings about learning and teaching.
+Index of most of the things I've written including a burst of papers

 (Wrong page or person or place?
 Here are some sideways links to alternative and contrasting people and entities that might be what you were looking for.)